-The school is keen to provide a wide range of extra-curricular clubs for children throughout the year, which are organised by our teaching staff and support staff.
-Children enjoy the opportunity to work with different staff and have the chance to try many sports such as Football, table tennis, circuit training.
+We are keen to provide a wide range of extra-curricular clubs for children throughout the year, which are organised by our teaching staff and support staff.

+Children enjoy the opportunity to work with different staff and have the chance to try many sports such as Football, Multi-skills, Hockey, Cricket, Rounders, Dance and Athletics.
 We try to cater for all our children's needs and so ask the children which clubs they would like to see included during the year; we also monitor participation and check uptake against gender and free school meals.